 This in mind, it was getting shape quickly.
 I looked for some points of interest along the way and for some county roads that should get me there.
 After some evenings of researching, the plan was almost clear.

 One thing I learned while doing my homework, preparing the trip, was the fact that most of those roads I was considering aren't cleared of snow until June.
 So I had to wait.

-I was checking websites that monitor the snow level on some trails almost daily since mid-May, but it took until the end of June until they reported that the trails should be passable.
-But the waiting proved to be a good thing in the end, because I had more room to revise the plan, add more trails, and cool spots to see - such as the Black Canyon of the Gunnison, for example.
-I even added locations of some gas stations as I knew I'd be out in the nowhere with civilization left far behind, so knowing where could I fill gas could be crucial.
+I checked websites that monitor the snow level on some trails almost daily since mid-May, but it took until the end of June until they reported that the trails should be passable.
+But the waiting proved to be a good thing in the end because I had more room to revise the plan, add more trails, and cool spots to see – such as the Black Canyon of the Gunnison, for example.
+I even added locations of some gas stations as I knew I'd be out in nowhere with civilization left far behind, so knowing where could I fill gas could be crucial.